Philadelphia Driving Under Suspended License Lawyer

 Have you been stopped by Philadelphia Police, only to learn that your license is suspended?
 This happens many times daily in Philadelphia.
-Often, a person does not even know that their license is suspended.
+Often, a person is not even aware that his or her license is suspended.
 Here is what you need to know if you are driving with a license suspension in Philadelphia.

 Possible Consequences of Driving While Suspended

 If convicted of driving under suspension, you are facing a fine of $200 and an additional year loss of license.
-However, if your license is revoked at the time, you're facing a two year license suspension.
+However, if your license is revoked at the time, you are facing a two year license suspension.

 Police Officers Can Impound Your Car